My Thoughts On Every NCAA Football Game For the Playstation 2

 The second reason is online play which was introduced in 2004.
 I never used that feature so I can’t tell you if it functioned well, but I can see how it could excite gamers back then.

-Yes, with certain pass plays I can attack zone to the far side in the later games, but 2004 seems to let me do more things in that situation.
+Yes, there are certain pass plays I can attack zone to the far side in the later games, but 2004 seems to let me do more things in that situation.

 Thankfully this isn’t an issue against man coverage.
 There are plenty of routes in this game to can attack man coverage, deep routes too.